Timing Special Requirements

 Definition of First Science Activity

 For most observations the exact definition of when a visit starts is not important.
 But for a very tight PHASE requirement it could be important.
-The start of the science activities in a visit is after the end of the slew and guide star acquisition activities.
-If the visit has a target acquisition then the start time is after the end of the target acquisition.
-Otherwise, the start time is the start of the science observation activity, which includes any mechanism and science instrument configuration.
+The start of the science activities within a visit is after initial overhead activities (which include guide star acquisition, target acquisition, and science instrument configuration).

 Multiple periods which must be satisfied simultaneously